-AU - Audit.
+"AU"-Audit.
 Enrollment as an auditor is subject to permission of the instructor; provided that enrollment in a course as an auditor shall be permitted only after students otherwise eligible to enroll on a credit basis have had an opportunity to do so.
 Auditors are subject to the same fee structure as credit students and regular class attendance is expected.
 It is the responsibility of the student to request from the instructor what is meant by regular class attendance.
-A grade of AU is posted to the student's permanent academic record unless the student fails to attend a sufficient number of class meetings.
+The symbol "AU" is posted to the student's permanent academic record unless the student fails to attend a sufficient number of class meetings.
 In these cases, the instructor will request that the student be administratively withdrawn from the course.
 Once enrolled as an auditor, a student may not change to credit status unless such a change is requested prior to the last day to add classes.
-A student who is enrolled for credit may not change to audit after the third week of instruction.
+A student who is enrolled for credit may not change to audit after the last day to add classes.

-- SP Satisfactory Progress.
-This symbol is used in connection with courses requiring multiple enrollment, i.e., that extend beyond one academic term.
-It indicates that work is in progress and has been evaluated and found to be satisfactory to date, but that assignment of a final grade must await completion of additional work.
-Reenrollment is permitted prior to assignment of a final grade provided the cumulative units attempted do not exceed the total number applicable to the student's educational objective.
-Work is to be completed within one year of the date of the initial enrollment except for graduate degree theses.
-If the SP symbol is not replaced by a terminal grade within the specified time period or prior to the student's declared graduation date, it will be changed to a W. An SP symbol cannot be replaced by an I (Incomplete) symbol; an I is not a terminal grade. - I Incomplete.
+"I"- Incomplete.
 The symbol "I" indicates that a portion of required course work (normally not more than one third) has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that, there is still a possibility of earning credit.
 It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements which must be satisfied to remove the Incomplete.
 A final grade is assigned when that work has been completed and evaluated.

-An "I" must normally be made up within one calendar year immediately following the end of the term during which it was assigned, whether or not the student maintains continuous enrollment.
-Failure to complete the assigned work will result in an "I" being counted as a failing grade for grade point average computation, except as noted in item 3), below.
+An "I" must normally be made up within one calendar year immediately following the end of the term during which it was assigned.
+This limitation prevails whether or not the student maintains continuous enrollment.
+Failure to complete the assigned work will result in an "I" being converted to an "F," except as noted in item 3), below.